6 Reasons why ‘Help to Buy isn’t the answer to Britain’s home-ownership crisis

 Since the credit crunch and property market crash of 2008, the government has been trying to breathe life into Britain’s mortgage market.
-Some would say that the tightened criteria being implemented by Britain’s banks and building societies is a necessary evil, a chronic shortage of affordable home loans is bad for prosperity, consumer confidence and the wider economy.
+Some would say that the tightened criteria implemented by Britain’s banks and building societies are a necessary evil.
+However, a chronic shortage of affordable home loans is bad for prosperity, consumer confidence and the broader economy.
 The Help to Buy scheme was supposed to change all that.

 What is the Help to Buy Scheme?

 In simple terms, the UK government’s Help to Buy scheme lends homebuyers the funds required for a mortgage deposit.
-A growing number of people are being squeezed out of the market due to steeply rising house prices.
+However, a growing number of people squeezed out of the market due to steeply rising house prices.
 A commensurate rise in rental rates has left many relatively affluent consumers unable to raise more than a 5% deposit.
-To get people on the first rung of the property ladder, the government committed billions of pounds to making up the shortfall between the 5% deposit provided by homebuyers and the 10% to 20% required under toughened lending criteria.
+So the government committed billions of pounds to get people on the first rung of the property ladder to make up the shortfall between the 5% deposit provided by homebuyers and the 10% to 20% required under toughened lending criteria.

-For a chosen few – around 40,000 – the Help to Buy scheme has been the only way to gain access to the over-heating UK property market.
-But for tens of thousands of others, who so far haven’t been eligible to participate, Help to Buy has been nothing but an annoyance.
-There are five very clear reasons why the government’s flagship home ownership initiative may not be worth all the expense and controversy after all.
+For a chosen few – around 40,000 – the Help to Buy scheme has been the only way to access the over-heating UK property market.
+But for tens of thousands of others who so far haven’t been eligible to participate, Help to Buy has been nothing but an annoyance.
+There are five distinct reasons why the government’s flagship home-ownership initiative may not be worth all the expense and controversy after all.

 1. It only helps those who already have money

 Imagine you want to buy a home in a commuter belt town such as Stevenage.
-While this is by no means the most expensive area in the South East for property, the average three-bedroom, a semi-detached home could cost you anything between £250,000 and £300,000.
-To qualify for Help to Buy, you will need to contribute – based on the lower figure of £250,000 – £12,500 towards the purchase.
+While this is by no means the most expensive area in the South East for a property, the average three-bedroom, semi-detached home could cost you anything between £250,000 and £300,000.
+To qualify for Help to Buy, you will need to contribute to the purchase based on the lower figure of £250,000 – £12,500.
 How many people have this sort of money lying around?
 To save such a sum, you’d need to put away £100 a month for ten years or so.
-How will you save this sort of money when trying to pay rent and cover the cost of travelling throughout London?
+How will you keep this sort of money when trying to pay rent and cover the cost of travelling throughout London?

-For the most part, Help to Buy is helping people on way above the average salary in Britain.
+For the most part, Help to Buy is helping people on the way above the average salary in Britain.
 Some would argue that these people don’t need significant help to get on the property ladder.
-The mean salary for people already helped by Help to Buy is £77,000, and 4% of people helped under the scheme earned more than £100,000 at the time of completion.
+However, the mean wage for people already helped by Help to Buy is £77,000, and 4% of people assisted under the scheme earned more than £100,000 at the time of completion.
 Help to Buy is a godsend, but if you’re an average earner trying to purchase your first home, the government’s initiative is probably of little use to you.

-2. Help to Buy flies in the face of Bank of England initiatives
+2. The scheme flies in the face of Bank of England initiatives

 The Bank of England realised soon after the credit crunch began that unaffordable loans were at the heart of the international financial meltdown.
-Stated simply, people were buying houses they could ill afford, and they had been doing it for several years.
-To prevent such a crisis from happening again, the Bank of England introduced new, tougher rules on what constitutes ‘affordability’ during the mortgage application process.
+So stated, people were buying houses they could ill afford, and they had been doing it for several years.
+So to prevent such a crisis from happening again, the Bank of England introduced new, stricter rules on what constitutes ‘affordability’ during the mortgage application process.

-High loan-to-value (LTV) mortgages that require less than a 10 percent deposit were almost impossible to come by before Help to Buy was introduced.
-Shortly after the scheme had been operating in 2014, the number of LTV mortgages, to the total number of home loans in the UK, had risen from 2% to 5%.
+High loan-to-value (LTV) mortgages that require less than a 10 per cent deposit were almost impossible to come by before Help to Buy was introduced.
+However, shortly after the scheme started in 2014, the number of LTV mortgages to the total number of home loans had risen from 2% to 5%.
 How can this be good for the economic stability of Britain?

 A chronic shortage of house building has gradually driven prices upwards, and this has priced average earners out of the market altogether.
-According to figures from the Office for National Statistics, house prices rose by an eye-watering 18% between March 2013 and September 2014.
+According to the Office for National Statistics figures, house prices rose by an eye-watering 18% between March 2013 and September 2014.
 But during the same period, wages rose by just 1.5%.
 Not surprisingly, the sharp rise in property values coincided with the sudden growth in popularity of Help to Buy.

-4. Help to Buy doesn’t help people living in the capital
+4. The Help to Buy scheme doesn’t help people living in the capital

 Those most affected by Britain’s house price boom are Londoners.
 Such is the average price of a home in most parts of Central and Greater London; house buying is an impossible dream for the vast majority of local people.
-A decent three-bedroomed, detached home with drive and garage can be picked up in Newcastle for as little as £200,000.
+For example, you can buy a decent three-bedroomed, detached home with a drive and garage in Newcastle for as little as £200,000.
 However, buy the equivalent property in London, and you’ll need to find closer to £2 million.

-Unlike in other parts of the UK, ordinary house buyers are competing with super-rich property investors for houses and apartments for sale in London.
+Unlike in other parts of the UK, ordinary house buyers compete with super-rich property investors for houses and apartments for sale in London.
 Hundreds of properties in the capital lie empty simply because wealthy individuals and corporations from abroad want to get on board the British property gravy train.
-Home purchases using the government’s scheme are exceptionally rare in central London – accounting for just 5% of all Help to Buy assisted purchases thus far.
+Home purchases using the government’s scheme are infrequent in central London – accounting for just 5% of all Help to Buy assisted purchases thus far.

-5. A fifth of Help to Buy loans granted are to people who already own another property
+5. A fifth of loans granted are to people who already own another property

-The main principle of the government’s Help to Buy scheme involved helping cash-strapped savers get their foot on the first rung of the property ladder.
-In theory, there is much to admire about the initiative, but in practice, it is the people with money who are reaping the rewards.
+The central principle of the government’s Help to Buy scheme involved helping cash-strapped savers get their foot on the first rung of the property ladder.

 6. Help to Buy makes property ownership more expensive or more affordable?